 Do some research to find out what types of edible plants grow where you live.
 Where are they found and what can they be used for?

-*Sam caught a baby falcon that he named Fearful and trained her to hunt for him.
+*Sam caught a baby falcon that he named Frightful and trained her to hunt for him.
 Falconry is still something that is practiced today.

 Learn about what it takes to become a falconer and find out about the organizations that work with this skill.